Have you ever wondered what it would be like to communicate in a language other than your own?

-In one particular study, a group of children aged between 4 to 6, from different linguistic backgrounds, was presented with a situation in which they had to consider someone else’s perspective to understand the meaning.
-The children were given three toy cars—small, medium, and large but were in a position where they could observe that the adult could not see the smallest car.
+In one particular study, a group of children aged between 4 to 6, from different linguistic backgrounds were presented with a situation in which they had to consider someone else’s perspective to understand the meaning.
+The children were given three toy cars—small, medium and large but were in a position where they could observe that the adult could not see the smallest car.
 The adult would then ask the child to move the smallest car.
 Since the adult could see only the medium and large cars, the child might assume she is referring to the ‘medium’ car.

-Bilingual children were better, on average than monolingual children at performing this task.
-That’s because interpreting someone’s words doesn’t just rely on its content, but also on its context.
+Bilingual children were better, on average, than monolingual children at performing this task.
+That’s because interpreting someone’s words doesn’t just rely on its content, but also in its context.
 Children in multilingual environments are presented with similar challenges when navigating context and the perspective of others.